cristianmtr/tracker-java/README.md

 # TASKER #

-A pretentious, useless task manager, with overly complicated REST backend.
+A complex task manager, with sophisticated REST backend.
 Using redis, sqlalchemy, Jersey.

 ## INSTALL ##